-The aim of the Graduate Studies Scholarship and Postdoctoral Fellowship Program of the Institut de recherche Robert-Sauvé en santé et en sécurité du travail (IRSST) is to increase the pool of scientists available to meet occupational health and safety (OHS) research needs.
+The aim of the Graduate Studies Scholarship and Postdoctoral Fellowship Program of the Institut de recherche Robert-Sauvé en santé et en sécurité du travail (IRSST) is to increase the number of scientists available to meet occupational health and safety (OHS) research needs.

 The Master’s category of research scholarship is intended for students at the master’s level wishing to acquire research training in the field of occupational health and safety.

 Bearing this in mind and given the limited number of scholarships available, interested persons may also submit applications to other granting agencies.